Affiliate Marketing Without a Website: How Can You Do It?

 PPC arbitration has existed in some form for years.

 It's not a surprise to know it's still around in very limited form.

-That being said, this isn’t nearly as common as it once was.
-The key with this strategy is finding low cost advertising, and a high percentage converting product.
-Between the two you need a conversion percentage high enough that the affiliate commission you make is higher than the amount you spend.
+That being said, this isn't nearly as common as it once was.
+The key to this strategy is finding low cost advertising, and a high percentage converting product.
+Between the two, you need a conversion percentage high enough that the affiliate commission you make is higher than the amount you spend.

 For example: Suppose you are an affiliate for a program that pays $50 a sale.
 A click costs you fifty cents.